Acce5sDenied/MCBE_Parkour_wiki/README.md

 ## Bedrock differences
 Features or missing features exclusive to Bedrock edition of Minecraft that does not appear in Java.
 + strafing don't give the 2% boost in acceleration. (ofc) same goes for strafe shifting.
-+ no inertia AKA momentum threshold.
++ no presence of inertia AKA momentum threshold.
 + position is stored in floats.
-+ no bursting or shift glitch.
++ no presence of bursting or shift glitch.
 + shifting would only goes to 0.025 off edge.
 This means rankupping in bedrock sucks!!
 + no air sprint delay. (= java 1.19.4 and +)
-+ sprint would cancel after touching a wall BUT only if `velocity > a certain number` this number is yet to be defined through my testing.
++ sprint would cancel after touching a wall BUT only if `inward velocity > a certain number` this number is yet to be defined through my testing.
++ sprint is partially determined server-side.
-+ have joystick controls.
++ have all-direction joystick controls.

 ## Numbers
 I did not look at the code, I got these by testing.//todo
-#### Base values
+### Base values
 #### Grounded
 + horizontal drag: 0.546
 + shifted acceleration: 0.0294